gradle/gradle/design-docs/dependency-management.md

 This story also changes the dependency resolution model so that local component instances are no longer treated as module versions.
 Instead, a local project path will be used to identify these instances.
 For now, every local component instance will have an associated (group, module, version) identifier.

-1. Introduce a `BuildComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
+1. Introduce a `ProjectComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
     - `project` property, as the project path.
     - `displayName` should be something like `project :path`.
 2. Change `ModuleVersionMetaData` to add a `ComponentIdentifier getComponentId()` method.
     - Default should be a `ModuleComponentIdentifier` with the same attributes as `getId()`.
-    - For project components (as resolved by `ProjectDependencyResolver`) this should return a `BuildComponentIdentifier` instance.
+    - For project components (as resolved by `ProjectDependencyResolver`) this should return a `ProjectComponentIdentifier` instance.
 3. Change `ResolvedComponentResult` implementations so that:
     - `getId()` returns the identifier from `ModuleVersionMetaData.getComponentId()`.
     - `getModuleVersion()` returns a `ModuleVersionIdentifier` with the same attributes as `ModuleVersionMetaData.getId()`.
-4. Introduce `BuildComponentSelector` type that extends `ComponentSelector` and add a private implementation.
+4. Introduce `ProjectComponentSelector` type that extends `ComponentSelector` and add a private implementation.
     - `project` property, as the project path.
 5. Change `DependencyMetaData` to add a `ComponentSelector getSelector()`
     - Default should be a `ModuleComponentSelector` with the same attributes as `getRequested()`.
-    - For project dependencies this should return a `BuildComponentSelector` instance.
+    - For project dependencies this should return a `ProjectComponentSelector` instance.

 This will allow a consumer to extract the external and project components as follows:

-    def result = configurations.compile.incoming.resolve()
+    def result = configurations.compile.incoming.resolutionResult
-    def projectComponents = result.root.dependencies.selected.findAll { it.id instanceof BuildComponentIdentifier }
+    def projectComponents = result.root.dependencies.selected.findAll { it.id instanceof ProjectComponentIdentifier }
     def externalComponents = result.root.dependencies.selected.findAll { it.id instanceof ModuleComponentIdentifier }

 ### Test coverage